hasindu2008/slow5lib/docs/slow5_api/slow5.md

 ### Writing

-Not yet finalised.
-Subject to change.
-Error checking is not so good.
+Not yet finalised and thus subject to change.
+Error checking is not so good at the moment.
+The documentation is sparse.
+Please open an [issue](https://github.com/hasindu2008/slow5lib/issues) if anyone is interested in using this API in their programme.

 * [slow5_hdr_add](slow5_hdr_add.md)<br/>
   &nbsp;&nbsp;&nbsp;&nbsp;adds a new header data attribute to a SLOW5 header